 - Minimum there must be 7 bridges like in the city of Königsberg

-- If the point of arrival and departure is the same, you must necessarily have an even number of edges (one to exit and another to return).
-This is known as the "eulerian cycle".
+- If the point of arrival and departure is the same, it must necessarily have an even number of edges (one to leave and one to return).
+This is known as the "Eulerian cycle."

-- If, on the contrary, the departure point and the arrival point are different, they must have an odd number of edges.
-This is what we know as the "Eulerian way".
+- If, on the contrary, the starting point and the finishing point are different, they must necessarily have an odd number of edges.
+This is what we know as the “Eulerian way”.